PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 #### 4.2.5.
 Status Creation:
 - **Statuses Trees Management**:
-  - Statuses Tree Clonage: Allow the user to clone an existing Statuses Lists and create a copy.
+  - Statuses Tree Cloning: Allow the user to clone an existing Statuses Lists and create a copy.

 - **Statuses Tree Set up**:
   - We can decide if several statuses can be active on a single character or not.